 In the project navigator, select

 Xcode opens the storyboard in Interface Builder—its visual interface editor—in the editor area.
-Because the storyboard is empty, what you see is a blank canvas.
+The background of the storyboard is the canvas.
 You use the canvas to add and arrange user interface elements.

 Open the Object library.

 The Object library appears at the bottom of the utility area.
-If you don’t see the Object library, you can click its button, which is the third button from the left in the library selector bar.
-(If you don’t see the utility area, you can display it by choosing View > Utilities > Show Utilities.)
+If you don’t see the Object library, click its button, which is the third button from the left in the library selector bar.
+(Alternatively, display it by choosing View > Utilities > Show Object Library.)

 A list appears showing each object’s name, description, and visual representation.